kimbente/super-resolution/README.md

   - Also used in DeepBedMap

 ## Notes (to myself)
-- Which year to use:
-- Use 2016 data since this is the latest common denominator
-  - Change to 2015 potentially
+- Year selection:
+    - 2015 is the nominal year of REMA used in BedMachine
-- Booth datasets are provided on [WGS 84 / Antarctic Polar Stereographic EPSG:3031](https://epsg.io/3031)
+- both datasets are provided on [WGS 84 / Antarctic Polar Stereographic EPSG:3031](https://epsg.io/3031)
-- create a new complimentary modality
-- Limitation paper: subdivision
 - images were artificially downsampled by a range of magnification factors to construct a controlled testing scenario.
-- Average pooling is the same as magnifying
+- average pooling is the same as magnifying
 - Visualise lr input, hr input, output
-- Visualise kernel components
 - Compare to setconv/density channels
-- Extend to disjoint grids
 - role of geophysical data e.g. altitude
 - Use surface elevation to improve resolution of ice flow: measured in 2 directions
   - Physics informed kernel?